 Thankfully, you have a constitutional right against the use of unreasonable force, and you have legal remedies in the event that the police do use it.
 Here’s what you need to know.

 Excessive force is when a police officer uses more force than is reasonably necessary.
 The Fourth Amendment of the United States Constitution, as well as police department policies, protect citizens from excessive force by police.

 In Chicago, the Chicago Police Use of Force Policies governs police conduct.
 Those policies emphasize “the difficulty of split-second officer decision-making” and state that standards are based on the behavior of a reasonable officer based on information possessed by the officer.
 The Chicago police code also outlines methods for de-escalating conflicts.
 These tactics ideally will limit police use of force in certain situations.

-Force not only needs to be reasonable, but it needs to be reasonable in light of the circumstances.
+Any force used not only needs to be reasonable, but it needs to be reasonable in light of the circumstances.
 It must also be proportional to an apparent threat, including the threat of death or physical injury.